You want to find the right role for you. Here are some tips as you start your job-hunting.

 - Develop a portfolio of your experience and achievements.
 Include samples of your work if you have them.

-- Research salaries using websites like SEEK.
+- Research salaries using websites like SEEK, Jobs on the Coast, Glassdoor, Smart Jobs or Australian Public Service (APS) Jobs.
 Industry associations or state industrial relations agencies can also help.

 - Research the professions that you may be heading into using Graduate Careers Australia Career Profiles.